 Food Forest Resources

-If you’ve read this far, you’re probably feeling pretty excited about what a food forest could do for your family.
+If you’ve read this far, you’re probably feeling pretty excited about what a productive food forest could do for your family.
 If that’s the case, you most likely are feeling one of three ways:

 - Ready to take on the world: You’re a gardening pro (or at least know how to plunk a few plants in the ground and get them to live.)
 You love to do things yourself and learn along the way.
 Just point you in the right direction and you’ll get your backyard food forest up and running from there!